CamposRF/HOWLish/README.md

 python HOWLish_pipeline.py
 ```

+The pipeline will look for subfolders inside the input directory and output results inside subfolders with the same nale in ouput directory.
+Carefull when setting the patht o these directories.

-The toy dataset includes two .WAV files from passive acoustic monitoring campaigns conducted in the north of Portugal (input folder), and the sound segments we expected the classification pipeline to output with W = 3 and T = 0.90 (output folder).
+The toy dataset is structured accordigly: in it you will find a input folder with a subfolder with 2 .WAV files collected in the North of Portugal, and an output folder with a subfolder with expected results; if you choose to process the 2 .WAV files we made available with the settings we recommend (W = 3 and T = 0.90).

 ## Credits
 The detection pipeline makes use of preprocessing scripts from teh original [VGGish repository](https://github.com/tensorflow/models/tree/master/research/audioset/vggish), all licensed under Apache License 2.0.
 We documented all changes to these scripts and included a link to the original version.